 Formal HIPAA training will be conducted as part of the course requirement for DPT 522, which occurs in the first semester of the Program.
-The instructions for student access to the online HIPAA for Healthcare Workers program by MEDCOM TRAINEX are provided in the DPT Policy and Procedures Manual.
+The instructions for student access to the online HIPAA for Healthcare Workers program provided in the DPT Policy and Procedures Manual.
 Students are expected to provide printed copies of the program certificates to the Department Secretary for the following three programs, once completed: